vishnuprabhakar2001/vishnuprabhakar2001/README.md

 - 👋 Hi, I’m @vishnuprabhakar2001
 - 👀 I’m interested in data science and analytics
-- 🌱 I have learnt SQL, Excel, Power BI, Python and Libraries
+- 🌱 I have learnt Web Scrapping, SQL, Excel, Power BI, Python and Libraries.
-- 💞️ I am confident and capable to do work as data analyst
+- 💞️ I am confident and capable to do work as a data analyst.
 - 📫 How to reach me e-mail: prabhakarvishnu61@gmail.com

 <!---